Zowe-Java-SDK/ZosShell/README.md

     connections              - a list of connection(s)
     change <arg>             - where arg is a number representing a connection files                    - list all files under local c:\ZosShell
-    download <arg>           - download arg to local c:\ZosShell where arg is memberor sequential dataset
+    download <arg>           - download arg to local c:\ZosShell where arg is member or sequential dataset
     end                      - end session closes shell UI window save <arg>               - save arg where arg is a file name from files command to the current pwd search <arg>             - search for arg within a job log from the last get command performed